icarusmiles/lambdaracer/README.md

 *Open source license*

-If you are creating an open source application under a license compatible with the GNU GPL license v3, you may use Lambda Cost Analyzer under the terms of the GPLv3.
+If you are creating an open source application under a license compatible with the GNU GPL license v3, you may use LambdaRacer under the terms of the GPLv3.
 You can read more about this license [here](https://www.gnu.org/licenses/quick-guide-gplv3.en.html).